build-server-protocol/build-server-protocol/docs/extensions/scala.md

    * It is the result of `buildTarget/scalaTestClasses`. */
   testClasses?: ScalaTestClassesItem[];

   /** The JVM options to run tests with.
-Shouldn't be
+Replace any options
-   * extended or overwritten by the build server.
+   * that are defined by the build server if defined.
    */
   jvmOptions?: String[];
 }